atiratree/kube-enhancements/keps/sig-node/4563-eviction-request-api/README.md

 	// +listMapKey=name
 	Interceptors []Interceptor `json:"interceptors,omitempty"  patchStrategy:"merge" patchMergeKey:"name" protobuf:"bytes,4,rep,name=interceptors"`

-	// HeartbeatDeadlineSeconds is a maximum amount of time that an interceptor should take to
+	// HeartbeatDeadlineSeconds is a maximum amount of time that an active interceptor should take
-	// periodically report on an eviction progress by updating the .status.heartbeatTime.
+	// to periodically report on an eviction progress by updating .heartbeatTime in
-	// If the .status.heartbeatTime is not updated within the duration of
+	// status.interceptors[].
-	// HeartbeatDeadlineSeconds, the eviction request is passed over to the next interceptor at a
+	// If the .heartbeatTime is not updated within the duration of HeartbeatDeadlineSeconds,
-	// higher index.
-If there is none and if the target is a pod, it is evicted using the Eviction
+	// the eviction request is passed over to the next interceptor at a higher index.
+If there is
-	// API.
+	// none and if the target is a pod, it is evicted using the Eviction API.
 	//
 	// The minimum value is 900 (15m) and the maximum value is 86400 (24h).
 	// The default value is 1800 (30m).